 About Me

 I first came to publishing because I love to read.
 Like many life-long readers, I can track the major moments of my life through the books I was reading at the time.
-From Ramona and Beezus in early elementary school (I was a Beezus) to Wuthering Heights in seventh grade (still chasing that high!) books have been a through line in my life.
-I have broad tastes, but these days my pleasure reading is mostly fiction, literary and genre alike.
-As an editor, I specialize in book club fiction, women’s fiction, and romance, but I’m always interested in broadening my horizons.
+From learning to read with Ramona and Beezus in early elementary school, to discovering Wuthering Heights in seventh grade, and working my way through classic doorstoppers throughout high school and college, books have been a through line in my life.
+I have broad tastes, but these days when I’m reading for pleasure, I mostly reach for fiction, literary and genre alike.
+As an editor, I specialize in fiction and narrative nonfiction, but I’m always interested in broadening my horizons.
 I am a generous, good-faith reader, so please feel free to send me your thorniest work!
 I look forward to working with you.

 Contact me